IATI/iati-publisher-docs/docs/sign-in.rst

 .. figure:: images/get_started_guidance.png
     :width: 100 %
     :align: center
-    :alt: Example query for IATI activities reported by the Food and Agriculture Organization of the United Nations.
+    :alt: Screenshot of the 'Get Started' onboarding guidance, visible on first sign in, to help your organisation get set up.

     *Figure 1: 'Get Started' onboarding guidance to help your organisation get set up.*

 Adding other people from your organisation to IATI Publisher
 ----------------------------------------